zaironjacobs/get-chrome-driver/README.md

 print(get_driver.release_url('84.0.4147.30'))

 # Download the stable driver release
-# Optional: use output_path='' to specify where to download the driver
+# Optional: use output_path= to specify where to download the driver
 # Optional: use extract=True to extract the zip file
 get_driver.download_stable_release(output_path='webdriver', extract=True)

 # Download a specific driver release
-# Optional: use output_path='' to specify where to download the driver
+# Optional: use output_path= to specify where to download the driver
 # Optional: use extract=True to extract the zip file
 get_driver.download_release('84.0.4147.30', extract=True)
 ```